ftPeter/umass-cs-377-f23.github.io/docs/01-information/syllabus.md

 - **Textbook**: [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP), Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dussea.
 This is a free textbook available online.
 While the entire textbook is available for free from this site, if you so wish, a hard copy may be purchased on Amazon.

-- **Laptop Computer**: It is highly recommended that you have a laptop computer for the discussion section.
-If you do not have a portable machine (not Chromebook, not tablet), you should work with another student during the discussion section.
+- **Laptop Computer**: It is highly recommended that you have a laptop computer for the lab section.
+If you do not have a portable machine (not Chromebook, not tablet), you should work with another student during the lab section.
 Please inform the course staff so we can ensure that you are paired up with another student.

 ## Software Platforms and Tools